ryangriggs/PromiseQueue/README.md

 # PromiseQueue
 Javascript Promise FIFO Sequential Queue

-PromiseQueue allows a sequence of Promises to be queued together, running sequentially.
+PromiseQueue allows a sequence of Promise-based functions to be queued together in order to be run sequentially.
+Each individual queued function runs after the previous one completes, regardless of whether the previous one resolved or rejected.

-Additional Promises can be queued while the existing queue are running.
+Additional Promises can be queued while the existing queued functions are running.

+The queue can be stopped before completing all queued elements.

 # Usage